Bus transport in Bromsgrove: Current routes

 A number of changes were made to services from August 29, 2021, which saw services 42 and 42A renumbered 52 and 52A.
-Service 52 runs hourly Mon-Sat, less frequently on Sundays running between Redditch and Kidderminster bus station only.
-Service 52A runs hourly daily connecting Bromsgrove Prince of Wales Hospital with Alexandra Hospital, Redditch Mon-Sat.
-(On Sundays Service 52A only runs between Redditch and Alexandra Hospital, not serving Bromsgrove).
+Service 52 runs hourly Mon-Sat, less frequently on Sundays running between Redditch and Kidderminster Bus Station via Bromsgrove and Charford.
+Service 52A runs hourly daily connecting Bromsgrove Bus Station to Redditch Bus Station.

 Former routes

 007 Bromsgrove - Halesowen

 The 007 route was registered by Ludlows 26 January 1987, at the time only running between Halesowen and the village of Romsley.
 Seven years later on 31 January 1994 the route was massively extended at both ends to run between Merry Hill and Redditch Alexandra Hospital, via Halesowen, Romsley, Catshill, Bromsgrove and Redditch Town Centre.
 On 7 January 1997 the section of the route between Redditch town centre and Alexandra Hospital was withdrawn.

 Following the purchase of Ludlows, the route passed into the hands of Diamond West Midlands.
 The route sparked local controversy in July 2010 when it was withdrawn, however it was quickly replaced by a new operator (Midland Rider) on a reduced timetable.
 From 11 January 2010 the service was extended to the Oakalls estate in Bromsgrove. and from August 2010, Diamond restarted operations on the 007 after Choice Travel/Midland Rider lost the contract.

 The 007 ceased operation on 30 August 2014 and was replaced from 1 September 2014 by the new 147 route operated by First.